Thabish0/Task-3-ThabishMuhammad/README.md

 # 🛡 Phishing Awareness Analysis System

 A desktop application for analysing emails and detecting phishing threats.
-Built entirely with Python's standard library — no third-party packages required.
+Built entirely with Python's standard library.

 ---